-While your consumers and your products will have a deep influence on the choices you make, your business goals will also help you make smart decisions.
+While your consumers and your products will have a profound influence on the choices you make, your business goals will also help you make smart decisions.

 For example, some retail outlets are designed for quick transactions.
 You want people to come in, find what they want, and leave again without lingering.
 Other retail spaces are designed for browsing.
 You want people to stick around.

-But on the other hand, if you know your consumers will stay for a long time but you don't want them to notice, you might need entirely different music.
-In a study published by the Faculty of Economics and Business at Ku Leuven, researchers found that people standing in long lines were more likely to tolerate them when the music they heard was slow and calming.
+But on the other hand, if you know your consumers will stay for a long time but you don't want them to notice, you might need entirely different music for retail stores.
+In a study published by the Faculty of Economics and Business at Ku Leuven, researchers found that people standing in long lines were more likely to tolerate them when the retail background music for shops they heard was slow and calming.

 Think about your goals and challenges, and find ways to make the music deliver the experiences you're hoping for.

-Choosing the music you personally want to listen to is simple, but choosing the right background music for your business can be much harder.
+Choosing the music you want to listen to is simple, but choosing the best music for shopping can be much more challenging.
 Even when you take your customers, products, and brand into account, you may still feel stumped about where to start.